P-PrPas/ComPro1_FinalProject/README.md

 To play this game Please change the keyboard language to English.

 In both Perfect Pitch and Intervals games, answering questions involves **pressing a button**.
 It's not a keyboard press.

+# Rate your project sophistication level (if you do not rate this yourself, we will put it at the low end)

+90